 Installation

 This part isn’t too complicated!
 Simply copy the packaged voicebank (the folder that contains SKC, SKI, and voice.sksd) into the editor’s singers folder.
-This path will be C:\Program Files (x86)\DeepVocal\singers, unless you changed the installation path while you were instaling the DeepVocal editor.
-Since the Program Files (x86) folder is protexted by Windows, you’ll need to allow the files to move there (this doesn’t take long because there are only a few of them).
+This path will be C:\Program Files (x86)\DeepVocal\singers, unless you changed the installation path while you were installing the DeepVocal editor.
+Since the Program Files (x86) folder is protected by Windows, you’ll need to allow the files to move there (this doesn’t take long because there are only a few of them).
 You’re now done installing the voicebank!
 If the editor is open, make sure to restart it.

 Testing